Rangers vs. Rays Player Props Betting Odds

 Semien Stats

-- Semien has 76 hits with 19 doubles, two triples, nine home runs and 28 walks.
-He has driven in 50 runs with seven stolen bases.
+- Semien has 19 doubles, two triples, nine home runs, 28 walks and 50 RBI (78 total hits).
+He has stolen seven bases.

 Semien Recent Games